 Capital One Venture Rewards Credit Card

-If you spend $1,000 in the first 90 days after opening an account and pay the annual fee, you will earn 40,000 miles which can be redeemed for $400 worth of travel expenditures.
+If you spend $5,000 in the first 90 days after opening an account and pay the annual fee, you will earn 60,000 miles which can be redeemed for $600 worth of travel expenditures.
 Rewards operate on a reimbursement based system, meaning expenses must be paid for up front and then reimbursed in the form of a statement credit.
 Plus, you will earn a 5% rebate on your point redemption with the Barclaycard Arrival® Plus World Elite Mastercard®.
 See terms and conditions for the Arrival Plus.

 Airline Rewards Programs